 But we didn’t stop there.
 We argued that the timber that had been cut, that had not yet been exported, should be exported for the benefit of the people who suffered from the logging.

 Imagine it, if I brought you to see the containers in the stadium of the national guard.
 If you were to see – there are millions and millions of trunks there to be exported.
 They will be exported.
 Millions and millions will come in.
-But if you went to the customs to see the exact amount that entered, you won’t find it.
+But if you went to the customs to see the exact amount [of money] that came in, you won’t find it.

 Where did those millions of francs go?
 Into individual peoples’ pockets.
 It can’t be like this.